LucidtechAI/synthetic/README.md

-# PDF anonymizer/synthesizer for Lucidtech AI Services
+# PDF anonymizer/synthesizer for Cradl

+## Disclaimer

+This code is experimental, and is not recommended for production use.
+The code is intended solely for educational purposes.

 ## Installation